Getting to Water

 People need hope, but they aren’t getting any, at least not about their water.

 But counter to what you may be hearing on your TV, phone, or other social media, there are many reasons to feel hopeful about water.
 I have had the opportunity to gather stories from across the globe about how people are cooperating with one another to access, protect, and divide shared waters.
 The news is good!
 In almost every case, with a lot of hard work, people are not only sharing our most precious resource but building trust, respect, inclusion, and cooperation.
-The stories I have gathered will be featured in an upcoming book, How Ernie Got His Cow.
+The stories I have gathered will be featured in an upcoming book, Saving Our Water and Ourselves.
 Meanwhile, check below for some of the great things people are doing to make our water safe and accessible.

 No water, no life.
 No blue, no green.